Magnetization induced by a nonlinear response to temperature gradient in $d^{\prime }$, $g^{\prime }$ and $i^{\prime }$ altermagnets: -wave altermagnets

 with Eq.(\ref{Hsq}) and

 The Fermi surface is shown in Fig.\ref{FigG}(a).

 The magnetization is analytically obtained as

+up to any order in $J$.
 The magnetization is shown as a function of $\mu $\ in Fig.\ref{FigG}(b), as a function of $\beta $\ in Fig.\ref{FigG}(c) and as a function of $J$\ in Fig.\ref{FigG}(d).
-The analytical result obtained by using high-temperature expansion well agree with the numerical result without using the expansion.
+The analytical result obtained by using high-temperature expansion well agrees with the numerical result without using the expansion.